Diaspora (social network): Features

 Diaspora is intended to address privacy concerns related to centralized social networks.
 It is constructed of a network of nodes, called pods, hosted by many different individuals and institutions.
 Each node operates a copy of the Diaspora software, which is a personal web server with social networking capabilities.
 Users of the network can host a pod on their own server or create an account on any existing pod of their choice.
 From that pod, they can interact with other users on all other pods.
 Diaspora users retain ownership of their data and do not assign ownership rights.
 The software is specifically designed to allow users to download all their images and text that have been uploaded at any time.

 The developers consider the distributed nature of the network crucial to its design and success:

 Diaspora's distributed design is a huge part of it.
 Like the Internet itself, Diaspora* isn't housed in any one place, and it's not controlled by any one entity (including us).
 We've created software that lets you set up and run your own social network on your own "pod" (or server) and connect your network to the larger Diaspora* ecosystem.
 You can have a pod all to yourself, or one for just you and your friends, or your family, giving you complete ownership and control over your personal social information (including your identity, your posts, and your photos) and how it's all stored and shared.
 Or you can simply ... sign up at one of [the] open pods.

-Diaspora allows the use of pseudonyms, in contrast to competitor Facebook, which does not.